Fujifilm GF 20-35mm f/4 R WR Review

 Fujifilm GF 20-35mm f/4 vs. GF 23mm f/4

-Shell out another $100.00 and you can buy the GF 23mm f/4 R LM WR instead if you so desire but I find it hard to find compelling reasons to do so.
+If you shell out another $100.00, you can buy the GF 23mm f/4 R LM WR instead, but I find it hard to find compelling reasons to do so.

-The GF 23mm f/4 R LM WR is more expensive, slightly heavier, and larger than the GF 20-35mm f/4 and only offers one focal length.
+The GF 23mm f/4 R LM WR is more expensive, slightly heavier, and larger than the GF 20-35mm f/4, but it offers only one focal length.

-Usually, primes will perform better than zoom lenses but I am not sure this is the case when comparing these two lenses.
-I looked through all my sample images from both lenses on my 4K monitor and I was struggling to see any meaningful difference in the image quality.
-In fairness to the GF 23mm, I have not made large prints to see if this holds true in such a scenario.
+Usually, prime lenses perform better than zoom lenses, but I am not sure this is the case when comparing these two lenses.
+I looked through all my sample images from both lenses on my 4K monitor and struggled to see any meaningful difference in the image quality.
+In fairness to the GF 23mm, I have not made large prints to see if this holds in such a scenario.

-With money in hand at the counter I would pick the GF 20-35mm over the GF 23mm due to the more compact nature of this lens and having the flexibility of the entire 20-35mm zoom range.
+With money in hand at the counter, I would pick the GF 20-35mm over the GF 23mm due to this lens's more compact nature and the flexibility of the entire 20-35mm zoom range.

 You can read my review of the GF 23mm f/4 R LM WR here: